Paul Shapiro (author): Controversy

-In 2016, female employees at HSUS filed a complaint with HSUS human resources representatives over a pattern of inappropriate sexual behavior they had witnessed over the preceding six years.
+In September 2016, female employees at HSUS filed a complaint with HSUS human resources representatives over a pattern of inappropriate sexual behaviour they had witnessed over the preceding six years.
 A month later Shapiro moved to a different department to "advance HSUS' broader agenda."
-He subsequently served as HSUS's Vice President of Policy for 16 months before departing to release Clean Meat in January 2018 and commence a book tour.
+It was reported that Shapiro left HSUS for unrelated reasons in 2018.
+In a written statement to POLITICO, Shapiro commented, "I’ve taken responsibility for inappropriate behavior years earlier in my career, and apologized to those who may have been offended".